amitshekhariitbhu/GlideBitmapPool/README.md

 ### Important
 ```
 // Do not use bitmap.recycle();
-// use GlideBitmapPool.putBitmap(bitmap); as it will put in the pool for further reuse.
+// use GlideBitmapPool.putBitmap(bitmap); as it will put bitmap in the pool for further reuse.

 // Do not use Bitmap.create(width, height, config);
-// use GlideBitmapPool.getBitmap(width, height, config); as it returns from the pool that can be reused.
+// use GlideBitmapPool.getBitmap(width, height, config); as it returns bitmap from the pool that can be reused.
 ```

 ### Credits and references